Welcome to the

 As Technical Lead for the MNI team, Tanvir is responsible for assessing and mapping the technical capabilities of mobile provider partners in meeting the needs of the NGO sector, as well as helping the team identify opportunities for driving platform integration within the ecosystem so there is a more seamless experience for the provisioning of mobile connectivity within digital services in emerging markets.

 Syed Raza works to demonstrate and promote adoption of systemic solutions and enabling environments for large scale use of data, such as mobile data, for the underserved.
 Since June 2016, Syed has served as the Digital Impact Alliance’s Senior Director of Data.
 Previously, Syed spent 15 years in industry, with roles in private equity, management consulting and high-technology firms.

-Rachel Sibande works to demonstrate sector wide collaboration between D4D players in deploying initiatives that enhance data use for evidence based decision making.
-Rachel joined DIAL in September, 2017 as Programme Director, supporting DIAL program partners in selected countries.
+Rachel Sibande works to demonstrate sector wide collaboration between D4D actors in deploying initiatives that enhance data use for evidence-based decision making.
+Rachel joined DIAL in September, 2017 as Program Director, supporting DIAL program partners in selected countries.

 Danielle Dhillon works to demonstrate the value of a viable Data for Development (D4D) ecosystem for driving effective learning and decision-making across development programs, the public sector and the private sector.
 Danielle joined the Digital Impact Alliance in March 2017 as Senior Program Analyst, Data for Development.
 Prior to this role she was an analyst at the J.P.
 Morgan Private Bank.